Book

 Book projects

-“Demography Is Not Destiny: Discrimination, Solidarity, and Representation in Multiracial America.” (based on dissertation)
+“How Social Policy Expands Racial Boundaries: Discrimination, Solidarity, and Power in Multiracial America.” (based on dissertation)

 Interviewed by Scope Conditions podcast (co-hosted by Alan Jacobs (UBC) and Yang-Yang Zhou (Dartmouth))